designsecurity/progpilot/README.md

 ### Option 2: build phar from source code

-[phar-composer.phar](https://github.com/clue/phar-composer/releases) should be located in a directory listed in the `$PATH` environment variable before starting the build.
+[phar-composer.phar](https://github.com/clue/phar-composer/releases) should be located in a directory listed in the `$PATH` environment variable before starting the build:

 ```shell
 git clone https://github.com/designsecurity/progpilot